alekslt/DSPPlugins_ALT/README.md

 * UnityRunTimeEditor for the stop mouse events from propagating through window
 * xiaoye97 for their LDBTool source that allowed me to understand enough GUI in the game to make my own
 * ragzilla for DSP_MinerOverride giving me a nice place to look for mining-related classes
+* Forked for poking me to create the Mineral Exhaustion notification plugin.